 While working on my Gutenberg Development Course I was really happy to find out that the core developers ported over much of the internationalization features we are familiar with on the PHP side into a client side library available as

 Since wp.i18n is available in the global scope, you can access it directly without needing to officially “import” anything.
 In this example we are pulling out the

 __ function from the

 wp.i18n library it exists within.

-Notice when we call the function, we do not need to pass in a second parameter with the text domain for our plugin or theme.
-This will be automatically sorted out for you.
+Notice when we call the function, we pass in a second parameter with the text domain for our plugin or theme.
+This is similar to how this works with PHP.

 Additional Internationalization Functions

 We also have access to some other helpful internationalization functions that you may recognize from the PHP side.

 __(), but if you are familiar with these other functions already in PHP or just want to dig deeper, you can explore the core library readme file here.